Facilities Manual

 Bylaws and Standing Orders of The Regents of the University of California, Office of the Secretary of The Regents, Oakland, CA, adopted April 18, 1969 (and succeeding amendments).

-The Regents' role is similar to that of the board of directors of a large corporation, responsible in this case for governing and setting policy for the University.
+The Regents' role is similar to that of the board of directors of a large corporation.
+They are responsible in this case for governing and setting policies for the University.

 Members.
-The Regents consist of 26 members: 18 each appointed by the Governor of California to a 12-year term; one student appointed by The Regents to a one-year term; and seven ex-officio members (the Governor, the Lieutenant Governor, the Speaker of the Assembly, the Superintendent of Public Instruction, the President of the University, and the President and Vice President of the Alumni Associations of the University).
+The Regents consist of 26 members: 18 each appointed by the Governor of California to a 12-year term; one student is appointed by The Regents to a one-year term; and seven ex-officio members (the Governor, the Lieutenant Governor, the Speaker of the Assembly, the Superintendent of Public Instruction, the President of the University, and the President and Vice President of the Alumni Associations of the University).
+In addition, two faculty members — the chair and vice chair of the Academic Council — sit on the board as non-voting members.
 In the history of the University, more than 400 people have held the position of Regent.

 Although the Governor is officially the President of The Regents, in practice, The Regents' Chairperson is the presiding officer.
 Both the Chairperson and the Vice Chairperson are elected from among The Regents' membership to a one-year term.

 Committees.
-The Regents operate through ten standing committees: Compliance and Audit, Educational Policy, Finance, Grounds and Buildings, Health Services, Investments, Compensation, Governance, Long Range Planning and Oversight of Department of Energy Laboratories.
+The Regents operate through eight standing committees: Academic and Student Affairs, Compliance and Audit, Finance and Capital Strategies, Governance, Health Services, Investments, National Laboratories, Public Engagement and Development, and Special.
 There are also a varying number of subcommittees and special committees.

 Meetings.
 The Regents hold six, two-day meetings each year.
 Standing and special committees meet as required, usually on the day preceding The Regents' meetings.